mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 ### Configuring a Distributed Environment

 Specify the run mode, run device, and run card number through the context interface.
-Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode and initialize HCCL or NCCL communication through init. `max_size` limits the maximum amount of device memory of the model, in order to leave enough device memory for communication on the Ascend hardware platform, GPUs do not need to be reserved.
-If `device_target` is not set here, it is automatically specified as the backend hardware device corresponding to the MindSpore package.
+Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode and initialize HCCL or NCCL communication through init.

+In addition, on Ascend hardware platforms, where some memory needs to be reserved to ensure sufficient device memory for communication, the maximum device memory that can be used by the model can be limited by setting the `max_size` parameter.
+On GPUs, no reservation is required.
+Here, if `device_target` is not set, it will be automatically specified as the backend hardware device corresponding to the MindSpore package.

+A sample configuration is shown below:

 ```python
 import mindspore as ms